 This course involves both lecture and laboratory teaching in the area of physical agents used in Physical Therapy.
-These agents include heat, cold, water, electricity and traction.
-Patient, equipment, space, documentation, and self-preparation will also be emphasized.
+These agents include heat, cold, light, sound waves, electricity and traction.
+Documentation and preparation of self, the patient, equipment and space will also be emphasized.
 (Prerequisite: Matriculation into PTA program or Permission of Instructor.)